 Appendix 4: Use of IMPs in pregnant and breastfeeding women

-All trial drugs (except sotrovimab and baloxavir) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
+All trial drugs (except baloxavir) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
 The existing data related to each drug is summarised below.
 The potential inclusion of any pregnant women should be discussed with a consultant obstetrician (or obstetric physician) and all consent discussions should be documented in the medical records.
 Region-specific exclusions relating to pregnancy and breastfeeding are given in Appendix 6.

 Corticosteroids